 The Dutch Tulip tour continues on to De Hoge Veluwe National Park.
 The park houses a highly unusual landscape of woodlands and heaths with a fascinating natural history that we explore.
 Located within the park is the Rijksmuseum’s Kröller-Müller Museum housing the world’s second-largest Van Gogh collection of 90 paintings and 180 drawings.
 Here we will also find paintings by Claude Monet and Pablo Picasso.
 Distributed throughout its garden are over 160 sculptures by iconic artists, such as Auguste Rodin and Henry Moore.

 The Dutch Tulip small group tour also visits Nunspeet where we explore Kijktuinen Garden.
-This is not one garden but many.
-It includes borders in striking colour combinations.
-As well as classic rose gardens, pergolas, arbors, water and herb gardens.
+This is not one garden but many and is well worth a visit.
+It includes borders in striking colour combinations, as well as classic rose gardens, pergolas, arbors, water and herb gardens.